TheRealAnonymous008/quartz/content/details/machine learning/reinforcement learning/MARL Deep Learning.md

 	  $$
 	  \mathcal{L}_\text{RL} = \int r(\tau \mid z) \ p_\theta (z\mid s_0) \ \rho (s_0) \ dz \ ds_0
 	  $$
 	* Another objective makes use of mutual information to encourage diverse but identifiable behavior among policies derived from $z$.
-The actions in the trajectory are encoded by an [[Recurrent Neural Networks|RNN]]. $\sigma$ is an operator that returns a per-agent Boltzmann policy with respect to the utilities at each time step $t$.
+The actions in the trajectory are encoded by an [[Recurrent Neural Network|RNN]]. $\sigma$ is an operator that returns a per-agent Boltzmann policy with respect to the utilities at each time step $t$.

 	  A tractable lower bound is provided using a variational distribution $q_0$ parameterized by $v$ as a proxy for the posterior over $z$.